TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 Sometimes, 2 out of 3 might be good enough if one leg of the triangle compensates for weakness in another.

 This is up for you to figure out.
-You might experience a “bad job” or two befor eyou discover what really matters to you.
-It is important to take time after each experience to reflect on what you learned about:
+You might experience a “bad job” or two before you discover what really matters to you.
+It's important to take time after each experience to reflect on what you learned about:

-- the positive things you want to repeat in your next job
+- The positive things you want to repeat in your next job
-- the negative things you want to prune out
+- The negative things you want to prune out

 Let's define each leg of the triangle some more.